MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 This tells the service to use `CustomSkipTokenHandler` where a `SkipTokenHandler` is required.

 With this configuration, requests that require a `$skiptoken` will go through our `CustomSkipTokenHandler`.
-But this handler behaves exactly like the `DefaultSkipTokenHandler` because we have not overriden any of its method.
+But this handler behaves exactly like the `DefaultSkipTokenHandler` because we have not overridden any of its method.
 Let's start by base64-encoding the skip token when generating the next link.

 ### Customizing the skip token with `GenerateNextPageLink`